Acute Infectious Arthritis

 There are many risk factors for acute joint infection (see table Risk Factors for Infectious Arthritis).

 Risk of infectious arthritis is substantially increased in patients with rheumatoid arthritis and other disorders causing chronic joint damage, a past history of joint infection, injection drug use, or a prosthetic joint (see also Prosthetic Joint Infectious Arthritis).
-Patients with rheumatoid arthritis are at particular risk of bacterial arthritis (prevalence 0.3 to 3.0%; annual incidence 0.5%).
-Most children who develop infectious arthritis do not have identified risk factors.
+Patients with rheumatoid arthritis are at higher risk of bacterial arthritis than the general population (1, 2).
+Most children who develop infectious arthritis do not have identified risk factors (3, 4).

 Table